VorngViseth/King-Queen-and-the-Bandits/README.md

 ## 1. opening :

-the opening shows the story of two ppls getting engage (prince and princes). while they are getting engage a group of well known bandits breaks into the castle and kitnaped the princes. they bemand gold and assets to trade for her life in the span of 10 days. and flee with the princes.
+the opening shows the story of two ppls getting engage (prince and princess). while they are getting engage a group of well known bandits breaks into the castle and kitnaped the princes. they bemand gold and assets to trade for her life in the span of 10 days. and flee with the princes.